 This miniseries is a layman’s explanation of the causes of Climate Change and its effects upon Global Warming.

 The formation of storms and hurricanes are largely a mystery to most people.
-This post will attempt to explain how they are formed in light of the recent rash of hurricanes that have threatened and damaged this nation resulting in hundreds of billions of dollars in damages and loss of life to take some of the mystery out of it and how Climate Change may have played a role.
+This post will attempt to explain how they are formed in light of the recent rash of hurricanes that have threatened and damaged this nation resulting in hundreds of billions of dollars in damages and loss of life.
+They occur worldwide though under other names such as typhoons and cyclones.
+Damage to undeveloped nations can be catastrophic and take many decades to recover from.
+I will attempt to take some of the mystery out of them and how Climate Change may have played a role.

 The formation of Clouds

 Storms are the accumulation of energy in the air and the instability caused when there is a difference in energy distribution in the atmosphere.
 This instability is most often caused by a difference in temperature distribution but it can also be differences in air mass or density.
-Energy is potentially stored in the atmosphere by light particles or moisture since this is far more massive than air and able to store much higher concentrations of energy.
-Enormous amounts of energy can be stored in highly moistened air, but as long as this energy is distributed fairly homogeneously nothing happens except perhaps fog.
+Energy is potentially stored in the atmosphere by light particles or moisture since this is far more massive than air molecules and thus able to store much higher concentrations of energy.
+Enormous amounts of energy can be stored in highly moisturized air, but as long as this energy is distributed fairly homogeneously nothing happens except perhaps high humidity and fog.
 So very moist humidity areas will not necessarily result in the formation of storms.
 But when there are large temperature gradients, representing high energy and air mass imbalances in the atmosphere, it can cause often rapid air movement.
-Then this stored energy together with more source of moisture, such as an ocean, can start to take on a life of its own and amplify this movement in a positive feedback loop as it picks up more moisture from the large body of water and further moving this massive moist air mass up into the atmosphere.
+Then this stored energy together with more source of moisture to feed in more energy, such as an ocean or sea water or other isolated region of such air that grow and join together, can start to take on a life of its own and amplify this movement in a positive feedback loop as it picks up more moisture from large bodies of water and further moving this massive moist air mass up into the atmosphere.
 Moisture starts condensing into tiny droplets as it moves above a certain altitude where temperatures are below the dew point forming clouds.

 Other Storms Not Based upon Moisture